-If you love Greek food, see more of our plan for hosting a Greek-themed party.
+I developed this recipe as part of a Greek food party menu.
+If you love Greek food, see more of the plan for hosting a Greek-themed party.

 MAKES 60 CIGARS (6.5 INCHES)